Ivanka Trump Poses In Periwinkle Peplum Skirt Suit On Air Force One While Holding Her Ballot

-On Monday, October 26, Ivanka Trump let her followers know that she had filled in her ballot to vote in the 2020 election.
+On Monday, October 26, Ivanka Trump let her followers know that she had filled out her ballot for the 2020 election.
 The first daughter posed in a figure-flattering skirt-suit while on Air Force One with Kushner standing on one side, and her father, President Donald Trump, sitting on the other.
-The three were all smiles as they had their photo taken, both Ivanka and Jared holding their mail-in ballots proudly.
+The three were all smiles as their photo was taken, and both Ivanka and Jared held their mail-in ballots proudly.

 Ivanka held her ballot in her right hand and placed her left hand on her leg.
-Her periwinkle ensemble consisted of a long skirt — likely three-quarter-length — and a peplum top complete with bell sleeves and a full zipper running down the front.
+Her periwinkle ensemble consisted of a long skirt and a peplum top complete with bell sleeves and a full zipper running down the front.
 She wore her blond hair in a center part and allowed it to fall loosely past her shoulders.

-Meanwhile, Ivanka’s husband looked dapper in a navy blue suit that he paired with a maroon-hued tie.
+Ivanka’s husband looked dapper in a navy blue suit that he paired with a maroon-hued tie.
 President Trump sat at his desk with his hands folded in front of him.
+He wore a blue suit with a red tie and adorned the left lapel with an American flag pin.

-The desk had a few papers strewn about, along with what appears to be a conference telephone.
+The desk had a few papers strewn on it, along with what appeared to be a conference telephone.
 A glass filled with ice sat on a coaster within the president’s reach.

-He wore a blue suit with a red tie and adorned the left lapel with an American flag pin.

-The photo received more than 100,000 likes in its first hour of being live.
+The photo received more than 100,000 likes within an hour of going live.
 Hundreds of people flocked to the comments section to show their support for the president.

 “Thank YOU both for ALL you have done and continue to do,” wrote one social media user.